-This Szechuan chicken recipe is quick and easy to make with just the right amount of spice, with seasoned chicken, spicy chilies and homemade Szechuan sauce.
-Great for an easy weeknight meal.
+This Szechuan chicken recipe has just the right amount of spice, with seasoned chicken, spicy chilies and homemade Szechuan sauce, an easy weeknight meal.
+It's perfect for spicy food lovers.

 Who is ready for easy cooking?
 I know I am.
 So many nights I want a quick and easy recipe to whip together in the kitchen.
 Chicken is a simple go-to, but chicken can get a bit boring sometimes, right?